TarekMohame-d/tarekmohame-d/README.md

 ### :man_technologist: About Me :
 #### I am a junior software engineer, passionate to try new technologies.

-- 📚  Studying Computer Science at FCIS - ASU year 3.
+- 📚  Fresh graduate Computer Science at FCIS-ASU.
 - 📌  Lives in Cairo, Egypt.

 ---